Francis Stafford: Discovery of photo collection

 In the late 1990s Stafford's grandson, Professor Ronald Anderson, discovered several albums of these photographs among his Mother's belongings.
 The Francis Stafford collection of China contains 1,055 photos, all of which were digitized by Evan Anderson.

 Most of the Francis E. Stafford Collection of photographs were taken in China around 1911.
-This Collection includes many historic photographs in Wuhan and Shanghai of the people and events of the Chinese Revolution in 1911.
+This Collection includes many historic photographs in Wuhan and Shanghai of the people and events of the 1911 Revolution.
 In addition, he took hundreds of photographs of the culture of China at that time.
 A number of the photos were close-ups of the revolutionary battles and the fall of the last dynasty.
 About 100 out of 1,055 photographs were taken in 1932–34, when he returned for a short time as a missionary for the Seventh-day Adventist Church.
 The remaining photographs were taken mostly between 1909 and 1915.

 As a photographer and expert in lithography, Francis E. Stafford worked for Commercial Press in Shanghai from 1909 to 1915, during which time he was commissioned to take pictures for books and newspapers being published at that time.
 In October 1911, at the beginning of the Revolution, Stafford was on hand to capture rare photos of the overthrow of the Qing Dynasty.